Jae-Solow/Jae-Solow/README.md

 ---
 >It's not about what happens, it's about how you handle it
 - Jae
+---

-- 🔭 I’m currently working on: learning to program in C++
+- 🔭 I’m currently working on: learning some Markdown and JavaScript
 - 🌱 I’m currently learning: C++, Swift, and Python
 - 👯 I’m looking to collaborate on: Anything small to get my feet wet and to gain a little knowledge and see how collaboration works.
 - 🤔 I’m looking for help with: I'm not going to lie, C++ is giving me a run for my money right now.
 I would say just anything anyone can offer, maybe some tips or tricks that they have learned along the way to make life easier.